cpoms/querrel/README.md

 # Querrel

 Querrel makes it easy to query multiple databases in parallel (threads) using ActiveRecord, as if you were querying one database.
-Some background on the problem can be read on [my blog post](http://www.wordofmike.net/j/shard-query-rails-querying-multiple-databases), but much of the code there is no longer relevant.

 ## Installation